Postpartum psychosis is not often discussed, but how much do you know about the condition?

 Back in 2016, the condition was discussed in an EastEnders storyline that saw Stacey Slater experience the condition following the birth of her baby at Christmas.

 In typically dramatic fashion, the Christmas episode of the show saw Stacey give birth during a Nativity play but it’s the journey her character goes on afterwards that is attracting the most attention.
-The character, who has already been diagnosed with bipolar disorder, will also start to have symptoms of postpartum psychosis in a storyline that is set to run throughout this year.
+The character, who had already been diagnosed with bipolar disorder, also started to have symptoms of postpartum psychosis in a storyline that developed throughout the year.

 We spoke to Mind, and a mum who has experienced the condition first hand, to discover what it’s really like to live with postpartum psychosis.

 Rachel Boyd, Information Manager at Mind, one of the charities who collaborated with EastEnders for Stacey’s storyline, says there’s still a stigma around the condition.

 ‘For new mums especially, there’s a lot of stigma about talking about depression, psychosis or any kind of struggle if that’s maybe affecting your bond with your baby or how you feel about your baby,’ Rachel said.

 ‘It comes a lot from the pressure that new mums and new parents are under, to seem like everything is going well and they’re really happy.
 It can be a really happy time but it’s also a really stressful time.

 ‘People with postpartum psychosis are absolutely not a danger to their babies, most of them with the right kind of support can recover fully and have a full and happy life and build those bonds with their baby,’ Rachel says.

 What is postpartum psychosis?